Gui1111RIbeiro/App_Receitas/README.md

 - `Feature 1`: icon image
 - `Feature 2`: split screen
 - `Feature 3`: compatible for both devices IOS and Android
+- `Feature 4`: use a local database
+- `Feature 5`: filter the recipes
+- `Feature 6`: favorite your important recipes
+- `Feature 7`: create a new recipe

 # ▶ Run the Project